Are fruits and Vegetables Good for Dogs?

 Lingonberry is a close relative of cranberries.
 The major differences between the 2 is that Lingonberry contains around 2 times as many phytochemicals.

-An Apple a Day Keeps the doctor away, might be an overstatement, but apples are a rich source of many phytochemicals, among them are Festin, Procyanidin C1, Ursolic Acid, Quercetin, Phloretin to name a few.
+An Apple a Day Keeps the doctor away, might be an overstatement, but apples are a rich source of many phytochemicals, among them are Festin, Procyadin C1, Ursolic Acid, Quercetin, Priozin to name a few.

 Parsley is far and away the best source of a phytochemical called Apigenin.

-Like Apples, Pomegranates are a source of Ursolic Acid, , but the content is significantly higher in pomegranate.
-In addition to Ursolic Acid, Pomengrantes are a source of Ellagic acid.
-Ellagic acid is converted to another compound of interest Urolithin A.
+Like Apples, Pomegranates are a source of ursolic acid, but the content is significantly higher.
+In addition to ursolic acid, Pomengrantes are a source of Oligomeric Proanthocyanidins and Egallic Acid.
+Egallic Acid is converted to another compound of interest Urolithin A.

 While everyone is probably familiar with the Vitamin E isomer tocopherols, Far fewer are aware of tocotreniols which research suggests is more potent than the common Tocopherols.